 Yes.
 Include the motor vehicle fuel tax amount in the calculation of your sales and use tax amount.

-In general, the payment of motor vehicle fuel taxes does not apply to the following:
+Exemptions for motor vehicle fuel tax are provided in the Motor Vehicle Fuel Tax Law Chapter 3 of the Revenue and Taxation Code.
+In general, the provisions requiring the payment of motor vehicle fuel taxes do not apply to the following:

 - Any entry or removal from a terminal or refinery of motor vehicle fuel transferred in bulk to a refinery or terminal if the persons involved (including the terminal operator) are licensed suppliers.